EternityForest/AnyoneCanDoIt/README.md

 threatening to leave you behind, or implement the bad plan without your agreement at all.

-In these cases, there may be no other answer aside from short controlled bursts of your own, such as "No way!", possibly with your expletives of choice.
+In these cases, there may be no other answer aside from short controlled bursts of your own, such as "no way!", possibly with your expletives of choice.

 The strategy on their part relies on you thinking that you need a reason to refuse, and that you must make a decision immediately.